Dalton-Whitfield Library’s Computer Lab will be closed: Wednesday, September 24th at 5:00pm until Thursday, September 25th at 12:00pm

 Find more information about the Happiness Project.

-The LTTC is offering a Social Media computer class
+The LTTC is offering a Facebook computer class

 Basic computer skills are required.
-Learn how to navigate Facebook, Twitter, LinkedIn, and other social media sites.
+Learn how to navigate Facebook and its security settings to ensure safe posting.
 Registration is required for all LTTC classes.

 Dalton-Whitfield Library is hosting The Happiness Project: September, October, and November